-The Gatton College of Pharmacy gives preference to applicants who are residents of Tennessee and residents of our contiguous Appalachian service area who are interested in our emphasis on the practice of rural institutional or community pharmacy.
+The Gatton College of Pharmacy gives preference to applicants who are residents of Tennessee and residents of our contiguous Appalachian service area who are interested in our emphasis on the practice of rural pharmacy.
 Because the Gatton College of Pharmacy is a tuition-funded program, tuition is the same for all students regardless of residency.